greencloudcomputing/docs/docs/api/account.md

 ## Change Card

 :::info
 With this endpoint, authenticated users can change their credit card on file.
-This action may be called once in every 24 hours.
+This action can be performed once every 24 hours.
+It's available for users who are not currently enrolled in auto-pay or whose credit card has been declined.
 :::

 #### Endpoint